CarstenIsert/LatinLearner/README.md

 All the data will be stored in a directory called 'library' which you have to **generate with the scraping script before running the cleaning script**.

+The final data I worked with contained about 690 Latin texts with an overall size of around 24MB.

 ## Data Cleaning and Processing

 The data from the scraping tool contains a lot of information that we don't want to have the neural network to learn or output to the user.
 Therefore, it is essential to clean this data.
 This is done by running the script [`clean_data.py`](clean_data.py).